Anti-Japaneseism: Strategy to extinguish Japanese ethnicity

 The East Asia Anti-Japan Armed Front has suggested a scenario that could lead to the ruin of Japan.
-In this scenario, they would incite anti-government South Korean soldiers and topple the current South Korean "Chinilpa" (Park Chung Hee) military regime, replacing it with a military regime that is openly anti-Japanese.
-Japan, owing to its naturally aggressive nature, would invade Korea in response, then the anti-Japaneseists could employ their terrorist networks to wreak havoc in Korea similar to the Vietnam War, draining Japan's financial and political strength, which would allow its swift downfall.
+In this scenario, they would incite anti-government South Korean soldiers and topple the then-current South Korean "Chinilpa" (Park Chung Hee) military regime, replacing it with a military regime that is openly anti-Japanese.
+Japan, owing to its naturally aggressive nature, would invade South Korea in response, then the anti-Japaneseists could employ their terrorist networks to wreak havoc in South Korea similar to the Vietnam War, draining Japan's financial and political strength, which would allow its swift downfall.

 The detailed scenario is as follows:

-The main country of importance in this scenario is the Republic of Korea.
+The main country of importance in this scenario is South Korea.
 By fostering South Korean's ethnic nationalism, it would fuel anti-Japanese sentiment, induce a coup d'état in the South Korean military, overthrow the "Chinilpa government", and eliminate the "Chinilpa" sentiments that are rooted in South Korea.
-Then, the South Korean "Anti-Chinilpa military government" would declare war on Japan, killing at least 100,000 Japanese Self-Defence Forces personnel.
+Then, the South Korean "Anti-Chinilpa military government" would declare war on Japan, killing at least 100,000 Japan Self-Defense Forces personnel.

 In Okinawa, the "Ryukyu Republic" would declare independence.
 This 'independent nation' would declare war on Japan and the United States, and then ally with South Korea to invade Japan.

 In Hokkaido, the "Ainu-Soviet Republic" would also declare independence.
 They would claim that Japan ignored the Ainu, in incidences such as "Returning the Northern Territories", and the slaughter of 5 million Japanese people in Hokkaido who are "proud".
 This would also fuel anti-Japanese sentiment in Southeast Asia.

-Using the network of the Japanese Red Army would prevent the export of crude oil to Japan by the Arab countries, the "Anti-Japan siege network" would surround Japan like the former ABCD line which was an economic sanction imposed on Japan taking the initials of national names, America (United States), Britain, China, Dutch (Netherlands) in 1940.
+Using the network of the Japanese Red Army would prevent the export of crude oil to Japan by the Arab countries, the "Anti-Japan siege network" would surround Japan like the former ABCD line which was an economic sanction imposed on Japan taking the initials of national names, America (i.e. the United States), Britain, China, Dutch (i.e. the Netherlands) in 1940.

 After "the destruction of Japan", most of the Japanese people would be sentenced to death regardless of age or sex, as the majority of them are "Japanese Empire nationals".

 It is a scenario in which only comrades (World Revolution Ronin) who have abandoned ethnic and national consciousness and fought the anti-Japanese struggle are freed from their "original sin", and the Japanese ethnicity is extinguished from the earth.

-Prohibition of human rights intervention in Korea

-During the 1970s, some members among the left-wing strove to rescue Kim Dae-jung detained by the government of the Republic of Korea in the kidnapping of Kim Dae-jung.
-However, anti-Japaneseists opposed the rescue of Kim Dae-jung.

-The anti-Japaneseists believed this to be yet another expression of "Japanese superiority" that "Japan is a good country for democracy".

-It was thought to be a principled aggression activity.